Lej Nair – 3 Lakes Hike in the Engadin Autumn Magic

 • 📊 Elevation gain & loss: Ascent: 130 meters (427 ft) | Descent: 130 meters (427 ft).

-• 🌿 Trail surface: About 4 km (2.5 mi) of natural path, in autumn covered with golden larch needles.
+• 🌿 Trail Surface: About 4 km (2.5 mi) of natural path, in autumn covered with golden larch needles.

 • 🦌 Wildlife: The area is home to plenty of squirrels, woodpeckers, and various bird species.
 Some will even eat right out of your hand if you stay patient and calm.